-The KODAK EKTACHROME Film family is characterized by sets of image dyes which perform similarly when scanned.
-The scanner operator can set up one basic tone scale and color-correction channel for all EKTACHROME Films and then optimize the tone scale and gray balance for the requirements of individual images.
+The KODAK EKTACHROME Film family is characterized by sets of image dyes which perform very similarly when scanned.
+The scanner operator can setup a basic tone scale and color correction channel for EKTACHROME Films, and then optimize the tone scale and gray balance for the requirements of individual images.